Chelifer cancroides: Distribution

 Chelifer cancroides has been observed in North America, Europe, Africa, and Australia.

 Habitat

-Chelifer cancroides has been found under bark of trees, in caves, in bird nests and bee nests, and riding on bats, flies and hymenopterans.
-It also occurs in human structures such as houses, stables, barns, chicken coops and bee hives.
+Chelifer cancroides has been found under bark of trees, in caves, in bird nests, and in bee hives, and riding on bats, flies, and hymenopterans.
+It also occurs in human structures such as houses, stables, barns, chicken coops, and bee hives.

 Venom

 Like some other pseudoscorpions, C. cancroides has venomous pedipalps used for subduing prey.
-This venom contains various peptides and is toxic to bacteria (e.g. methicillin resistant Staphylococcus aureus), fungi, arthropods (e.g. aphids and Varroa mites) and mammalian cells.
+This venom contains various peptides and is toxic to bacteria (e.g. methicillin resistant Staphylococcus aureus), fungi, other arthropods (e.g. aphids and Varroa mites), and mammalian cells.